BhagirathiRohidas/BhagirathiRohidas/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-I'm a Frontend Developer having 2 years of experience working<br>with React.js, Node.js at Marlabs LLC.
+Hey!
+I'm a Frontend React.Js Developer with 3 years of experience in web development.
+I specialize in JavaScript, React.JS, and Next.js.
+I am keen to learn new things and love to build some cool stuff.

 ## 🌐 Socials: